Assassination of Lord Mountbatten: Legacy

 Thatcher was only four months into her premiership when the assassination and the deaths at Warrenpoint occurred.
 According to Eamonn Kennedy, the Irish ambassador to the UK between 1978 and 1983, Mountbatten's murder—and that of Neave and those of British soldiers—"left deep psychological scars" on what he called Thatcher's "Irish outlook".
 Although she wanted to focus on domestic economic matters, the events ensured that Northern Ireland occupied a central place in her political agenda and she visited the region at the end of August 1979.
 There was a political struggle between the army and the RUC as to which should be the primary force countering terrorism in Northern Ireland.
 Rather than undertake any heavy-handed measures, which had backfired in the past, (Note: Previous British reactions included actions such as internment without trial, a move that had boosted republican support and IRA membership.)
 Thatcher introduced an approach in which the intelligence services took a more active role and appointed Maurice Oldfield—the former director of MI6—as an inter-service intelligence co-ordinator.

 Mountbatten's murder led to a loss of sympathy for the IRA's cause among the Irish-American community.
 This brought about a further decline in donations to NORAID, the US-based organisation that raised funds for the IRA; donations had been falling since the mid-1970s.
 The murder resulted in an increased awareness within US intelligence circles of IRA arms procurement.
 In May 1980 the FBI established a unit in New York to investigate those smuggling weapons between the east coast of the US and Ireland.

-In March 1995 the tractor McGirl was driving overturned, killing him instantly.
+In March 1995 McGirl was driving a tractor when it overturned, killing him instantly.
 While in Mountjoy Prison, Dublin, McMahon renounced his connection with the IRA.
 After nineteen years in prison he was paroled from his life sentence in 1998 under the terms of the Good Friday Agreement, as part of the Northern Ireland peace process.
 In 2021 Mary Lou McDonald, the leader of Sinn Féin, apologised for the assassination.